Can You Cover a Return Vent in your Home?

 What Is An Air Return Vent?

 An air return vent is part of the HVAC system.
-Return vents are usually larger than heat registers and can generally be found close to the ground or in the floor.
-You will not feel air being blown out of these vents, as they are used to force out the cool air in the room to be reheated by the furnace.
-This is one of the main reasons why some homeowners believe they can block air return vents with furniture.
-With no air coming from them, some homeowners believe blocking them will not do anything to the heating or cooling of the home.
+Return vents are usually larger than heat registers and you will not feel air being blown out of these vents, as they are used to force out the cool air in the room to be reheated by the furnace.

 How Do You Keep Your Air Vents Working Properly?